iot-bus/iot-bus.github.io/docs/source/getting-started/iot-bus-getting-started-with-mozilla.rst

 Getting Started with Mozilla IoT
 ================================

+This section of the documentation describes how to setup a gateway on a Raspberry Pi for the Mozilla-IoT platform.
 You will need a Raspberry Pi an SD Card and an IoT-Bus Io board.
 If you buy a Mozilla IoT Starter Kit from oddWires you will have everything you need.

-1. Install and setup the Mozilla IoT gateway on a Raspberry Pi.

-2. Install your IDE.
-We are going to use PlatformIo.
-See the section on :ref:`Getting Started with PlatformIO <getting-started-with-platformio>` for details.

-3. Get the IoT-Bus examples from Github.
-Download or clone them from .

-4. We are going to use the Arduino framework in conjunction with Mozilla IoT to turn the board LED on and off.

 Gateway First Time Setup
 ------------------------